fluent-cms/fluent-cms/readme.md

 "hasNext": true
 }
 ```
-#### Single Record:  /api/queries/<query-name>/one
+#### Single Record:  /api/queries/<query-name>/one - Returns the first record
-return the first record, example endpoint  `/api/queries/<query-name>/one?id=***`
+Example: `/api/queries/<query-name>/one?id=***`

-#### Many Record:  /api/queries/<query-name>/one
+#### Multiple Record:  /api/queries/<query-name>/many
-Return multiple records by allowing the frontend to call the API with specific values,
+- Returns multiple records based on specified values.
-for example: `/api/queries/<query-name>/one?id=1&id=2&id=3`.
+Example: `/api/queries/<query-name>/one?id=1&id=2&id=3`.

-If the client provides more values than the allowed page size, only the first 'page size' records will be returned.
+If the number of IDs exceeds the allowed page size, only the first set of records will be returned.

-### View Cache One minute
+### Cache Settings:
-view setting are cached in memory for one minute.
+- Query Settings are cached in memory for 1 minutes.
+- Query Result are not cached because caching large data to memory is tricky and I intend implement stand alone cache module.

 ## Produce Events to Kafka
 The producing event functionality is implemented by adding hook functions behind the scene,  to enable this functionality, you need add two line of code,